Anoop Jacob: Election to Kerala Legislative Assembly

 Anoop's father, who was the Minister for Food and Civil Supplies, died on 30 October 2011.
 Following this, Anoop was nominated by the Kerala Congress (Jacob) and UDF to contest from the Piravom assembly seat previously represented by his father.
 His father had lost the sitting seat in 2006 elections and recaptured it in 2011 election by a margin of 157 votes.

 Against Anoop Jacob, CPI(M)–led LDF once again fielded M. J. Jacob, who had won against T. M. Jacob in 2006 and lost in 2011.
 Since the result of Piravom by-election mattered heavily to the ruling UDF who had a slender margin of 1 seat in the Legislative assembly over LDF, the constituency witnessed intense campaigning from both sides.
 Election was held on 17 March 2012 and results were announced on 21 March 2012.
 Anoop Jacob won the by-election by a significant margin of 12,071 votes.
 He was sworn in as an MLA on 22 March 2012.
 Anoop took oath as the Minister for Food & Civil Supplies on 12 April 2012 and occupied office in the North Block of the Kerala Secretariat; both portfolio & office last held by his departed father.

 Personal life

 Anoop Jacob married Anila Geevarghese on 23 May 2002.
 She is working as Asst.
 Professor, BPC college, Piravom.
-They have a son and a daughter.
+They have a son named Jacob (Named after his grandfather) and a daughter named Lira.
 Apart from politics, he is passionate about reading and poetry.